From the Chair

 The EECB program deadline is February 1 for admission the following fall semester and October 15 for admission the following spring semester (or, if either of these dates falls on a weekend or holiday, the deadline is the following Monday or the day after the holiday).

-The following two documents must be sent by e-mail directly to the EECB program office (firstname.lastname@example.org):
+The following two documents must be sent by e-mail directly to the EECB chair (firstname.lastname@example.org):

 - Letter of interest in EECB